Senior Vice President, Economic Development

 Mike is Senior Vice President of the Dallas Regional Chamber’s economic development program, a position he has held since 2004.
 The Dallas Regional Chamber’s economic development team is responsible for economic development marketing and corporate recruitment to the region, and is privately funded by dedicated investments from local corporations.

-Mike leads the economic development staff and critical relationships with regional allies, the State of Texas, the Chamber’s board and executive committee and economic development investors.
+Mike leads the economic development staff and critical relationships with regional allies, the State of Texas, the DRC’s board and executive committee and economic development investors.

 From 2002 to 2004, prior to joining the Dallas Regional Chamber, Mike was a Senior Vice President with the Buxton Company, a Fort Worth-based consulting firm that selects locations for prominent national retailers and helps cities with retail-oriented economic development programs.